be-ys/columbia-api/readme.md

 # Installation
 ## Through Docker
-1. Download the file `Dockerfile` and `src/ressources/application.properties` , and copy them in a folder.
+1. Download the file `Dockerfile` and `src/ressources/application.properties` from the `docker` directory, and copy them in a folder.
 2. Edit the `application.properties` file with your own configuration
 3. Run the Dockerfile: `docker build --no-cache -t="columbia_api:latest" ./`
 4. Create and run a container: `docker create --name="columbia_api" -p 8080:8080 columbia_api:latest`